Journal Entries

 Viewing Journal Entries

-Each account has a Ledger tab that shows every journal entry affecting that account, along with a running balance.
+Each account’s page shows every journal entry affecting that account, along with a running balance.
 This is your go-to view for understanding what happened in a specific account over time.

-1. Go to Accounts and select the account
+1. Go to Bookkeeping and select the account

-The ledger supports filtering to help you find exactly what you need:
+The transactions view supports filtering to help you find exactly what you need:

 • Payee: Filter by who was paid or received